 Demonstrated system feasibility.

 The existing 802.15.4 PHYs have been implemented in volume and widely deployed in many applications, demonstrating feasibility and value.
-This standard consolidates this proven technology.
+The privacy enhancements like randomized and changing addresses have already been implemented on other standards like IEEE Std 802.11, and this standards learns from those other projects.

 Proven similar technology via testing, modeling, simulation, etc.